stephanieraymos/stephanieraymos/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [Mommin101](https://mommin101.com/).
+Apart from coding, I also maintain a blog - you can find my articles about parenting on my website at [Mommin101](https://mommin101.com/).

 ## &#x1f4c8; GitHub Stats